robert-spurrier/robokit/README.md

 ### Usage

  A simple GUI interface is provided that allows the user to generate random hip-hop MIDI drum loops by sampling from the network.
+ If you're not already comfortable with music software that can play the MIDI files, [Ableton Live Lite] will do the trick.
+ Just open a drum rack in Ableton and drag the MIDI file onto the corresponding track.
+The MIDI notes output by robokit are already mapped to the positions the drum rack expects.
+You should just need to press play.
+You may want to quantize to 16th notes to make it sound a little cleaner; robokit's network was trained on unquantized input.

 ### Installation